Motty-har/phase-4-project/README.md

 ![image](https://github.com/Motty-har/phase-4-project/assets/126115373/f4222aae-7069-4cbd-a33f-aa46dbbcce19)

-Here you can view more information about the coach (including how to get in contact with them) and see reviews that other customers have left.
-You can also leave a review for other future customers to know about your experience.
+Here you can view more information about the coach (including how to get in contact with them) and see reviews that other athletes have left.
+You can also leave a review for other future athletes to know about your experience.